Potipot Island, Zambales (Updated)

 boat ride away is easily visible in the background.

 Potipot has got to be one of the most accessible islands we’ve visited in the country.
-From Uacon in Candelaria and just a short distance off the main highway, one can get a motorized banca or outrigger boat and travel to the island in about 10 minutes.
+From Uacon in Candelaria and just a short distance off the main highway, one can get a motorized banca or outrigger boat and travel to the island in 5-10 minutes.
 Potipot has also become more popular in recent years.
 We were fortunate enough to have traveled on a Monday; the place is said to be packed with tourists on weekends.
 Fortunately, the island is still relatively pristine.
 There are no resorts on Potipot itself although there are a few huts for rent should one want to stay overnight.
 There are basic toilets and shower rooms (but no showers – one has to fetch water from a deep well for bathing) as well as tables and benches for small groups that come with the entrance fee to the island.

 With its warm clear waters, soft sand and gradually sloping beach, Potipot is ideal for swimming.
 It seems that people maintaining the island keep it free from sea grass.
 (Unfortunately there are hardly any corals in the area near the picnic tables making snorkeling here a bit of a disappointment.)
 There’s abundant shade on the island as well, which on this hot and humid April day was just perfect for us.
 We dined on one of the many tables under the cool shade of the trees and pretty much lazed away the afternoon resting here and swimming in the warm waters a short walk from our picnic area.